 So, unless you’ve been reading log files for a couple of months, it’s relatively hard to understand who got access to the bucket and what operations were performed.
 Another problem is in the fact that AWS doesn’t collect all log entries in one document, but creates a new .TXT file for each operation.
 Therefore, the user will have to download and read each file separately to monitor security.

-The solution is to use CloudBerry Explorer, which comes with a log viewer that facilitates reading.
+The solution is to use CloudBerry Explorer for Amazon S3, which comes with a log viewer that facilitates reading.

 - Right-click the bucket for which you enabled logging, choose Logging and then View Server Access Log

 - You will see a new window pane with a complete bucket log for an exact period of time.